kando-menu/design/README.md

 # 🎨 Kando Design

-This repository contains some mockups for Kando.
-Feel free to reuse them under the terms of the CC-BY-4.0 license.
+This repository contains some mockups and other design resources for Kando.